 Consider a sponsored online master’s in public health program, currently accepting applicants:

 The online Master of Public Health (MPH) program from the Milken Institute School of Public Health at the George Washington University (MPH@GW) prepares public health professionals to make a difference in communities around the world, helping students succeed in advancing the health of populations locally and globally.
-The program is delivered through a dynamic blend of online interactions and real-world experience.

 Online Public Health Degrees